gabby-m056/mpie-p11-getting-started/README.md

 Press play, and observe whether your sphere interacts with the environment as expected.
 Does the ball keep bouncing or come to a stop?
 Can the physic material be altered to make the ball bounce forever?

 ## Task 6: Getting a Head Start with C#
-This module uses C# as its main programming language, becuase this is what Unity requires.
+This module uses C# as its main programming language, because this is what Unity requires.
 If you're not familiar with C# we have created [this tutorial](https://github.com/UoY-IM-MPIE/mpie-cs-tutorial/) to help you make the transition.
 We'll be covering some of the differences between the two languages in the next lecture.
-However, we reccomend that you get a head start (and some hands-on experince) by completing the tutorial in this class.
+However, we recommend that you get a head start (and some hands-on experience) by completing the tutorial in this class.